Torn Curtain: Filming

-Steven Spielberg told James Lipton on Inside the Actors Studio that as a young man he sneaked onto the soundstage to observe the filming, and remained for 45 minutes before an assistant producer asked him to leave.
+Steven Spielberg told James Lipton on Inside the Actors Studio that as a young man he sneaked onto the soundstage to observe the filming and remained for 45 minutes before an assistant producer asked him to leave.

 The production occurred during the 1965 Watts race riots, leaving Kieling disgusted with American society.
-As a result, after the film was released he defected to East Germany in real life, calling the United States "the most dangerous enemy of humanity in the world today" and guilty of "crimes against the Negro and the people of Vietnam."
+As a result, after the film was released, he defected to East Germany in real life, calling the United States "the most dangerous enemy of humanity in the world today" and guilty of "crimes against the Negro and the people of Vietnam."

 Music

 Two scores were written for the film.
-The first was written by Bernard Herrmann, a recurrent contributor to Hitchcock's work.
-Hitchcock and Universal asked Herrmann for a pop-and-jazz-influenced soundtrack, and even hoped Herrmann might write a song for lead actress Julie Andrews to perform.
+The first was written by Hitchcock's frequent collaborator Bernard Herrmann.
+Hitchcock and Universal asked Herrmann for a pop and jazz-influenced soundtrack and even hoped Herrmann might write a song for lead actress Julie Andrews to perform.
 However, the score Herrmann provided was not what Hitchcock and the studio wanted, and his revisions failed to satisfy them.
-Hitchcock and Herrmann ended their long-time collaboration and John Addison was approached to write the score.
+Hitchcock and Herrmann ended their long-time collaboration, and John Addison was approached to write a new score.

-Although the Addison score was issued commercially in 1966 (and has been re-released), the Herrmann score has been re-recorded and reissued several times, eclipsing that by Addison in terms of available versions.
-Recordings of Herrmann's original studio sessions exist, and have circulated online.
+Although the Addison score was issued commercially in 1966 (and has been re-released), the Herrmann score has been re-recorded and reissued several times, eclipsing Addison's in terms of available versions.
+Recordings of Herrmann's original studio sessions exist and have circulated online.
 Elmer Bernstein made the first commercial recording of the score with the Royal Philharmonic Orchestra on Warner Bros.
 Records in 1978.
 Esa-Pekka Salonen recorded a suite from the film as part of a Herrmann album with the Los Angeles Philharmonic Orchestra in 1996.
 Joel McNeely subsequently recorded an expanded version with the National Philharmonic Orchestra for Varese Sarabande Records in 2010.

+In the restaurant scene, The Emperor Waltz (Kaiser-Walzer, Op.
+437) (1889) by Johann Strauss II is played in the background.

 In the climactic scene involving the ballet at the East Berlin theatre, the music was excerpted from Tchaikovsky's Francesca da Rimini.

 Release

-Rating

-Torn Curtain was released without any rating on 14 July 1966 (see original 1966 movie poster above).
-However, the film was given an "R" (for "Restricted") under the MPAA film rating system that took effect November 1, 1968.
-It was ultimately re-rated PG in 1984.
+Torn Curtain held its word premiere in Boston on July 14, 1966.
+It opened in New York City on July 27, and in Los Angeles on August 3.

+Home media

+The film was released on Blu-Ray by Universal Pictures in October 2013, and on 4K Blu-ray in October 2023.

 Reception

-After its premiere in 1966, the film was criticized, especially in terms of its production technology, as being old-fashioned.
+After its premiere the film was criticized, especially in terms of its production technology, as being old-fashioned.
 The film was nevertheless a minor hit for Hitchcock, making $7 million in the United States alone.
-The film ranked 8th on Cahiers du Cinéma's Top 10 Films of the Year List in 1966.
+The film ranked 8th on Cahiers du Cinémas Top 10 Films of the Year List.